 U-Turn Router Lift

-Keep your work on the table and adjust the router from the side!
+The 18-1/2" Height Adjustment Handle lets you keep your work on the table and adjust the router from the side

 "U-Turn" Router Lift

 SAVE $70!
 With a (12‑3/32" x 9‑1/32" x 1/4") insert plate for MLCS table tops.
 List $369.96

 SAVE $70!
 With (11‑3/4" x 9‑1/4" x 3/8") insert plate for non-MLCS table tops.
 List $369.95

 Add your own review for this product

 I purchased the cast-iron extension, lift and router.
 The lift does NOT fit into the extension and is not quite square.
 I will need to mill it in order to get it to fit in the table cutout.
 Also, the adjustment crank (which is still very clunky) handle does not clear the heavy 1 1/2" rear support of my pro series saw, I will need to cut the main shaft, re-bore it, tap for the set-screws and drill a precise hole in the angle iron just to get it to work.
 This could have easily been prevented by lowering the crank assembly by 1/2" to 3/4" when designing the lift.
 I will not recommend this set-up for anyone who does not have metal working skills and a great deal of patience.